Encryption is a must when dealing with sensitive data or passwords. In a previous blog post we've looked at encrypting using

 What are rounds?

-A round is a part of the encryption algorithm that runs many times in order to reduce "crackability".
+A round is a part of the algorithm that runs many times in order to reduce "crackability".
 Different algorithms recommend using different numbers of rounds.

 This is a fantastic StackOverflow answer from a passlib developer which goes into more detail about rounds, and also how to calculate what number of rounds to choose.